dawanda/rack-profiler/README.md

 Sometimes though, you might want to run the profiler in the production environment, in order to get results in a real setting (including caching and optimizations).
-In this case, you can configure the authorization logic:
+In this case, you can configure your custom authorization logic, which can rely on the Rack env:

 ```ruby
 use Rack::Profiler do |profiler|